Perhaps the people who examined the designs for the Chesapeake Baysox’s upcoming alternate identity needed to be more online, or a little less mature.

 The Baysox unveiled an alternate identity as the Chesapeake Oyster Catchers to be used for select home games.
 The trend is all over the minor leagues, and the Orioles’ Double-A affiliate was just joining in on the fun.

-The team shared two logos as part of the new identity: an American oystercatcher bird perched on a baseball bat and an oyster shell with a baseball-like pearl resting in the webbing of a glove.
+The team shared two logos as part of the new identity: an American oystercatcher perched on a baseball bat and an oyster shell with a baseball-like pearl resting in the webbing of a glove.

 The Baltimore Banner thanks its sponsors.
 Become one.

-The predominant response — fueling a viral rush on social media — was that the oyster-in-glove logo looked a little like something you’d see in an anatomy class.
+The predominant response — fueling a viral rush on social media — was that the oyster-in-glove logo looked like something you’d see in an anatomy class.
 The big baseball near the top of the oyster shell didn’t help matters.

 Oh, Twitter.